alyssavanerelli/grahami/maker/README.md

 - This is the second script to be submitted after `r1maker_sub.sh` finishes
 - After this finishes, the remaining scripts can be submitted

+  **output**
+  - This step will make 3 files
+    - `AnoGra_rnd1.all.maker.est2genome.gff`
+      - This file will be empty because in round 1 we did not do any gene annotations using est2genome
+    - `AnoGra_rnd1.all.maker.protein2genome.gff`
+    - `AnoGra_rnd1.all.maker.repeats.gff`

 **`r1maker_aug.sh`**
 - Can be run after `r1maker_gff.sh` finishes because it uses some files created here as input